Citigroup slashes price target on Citrix Systems Inc. [CTXS] – find out why.

 Citigroup have made an estimate for Citrix Systems Inc. shares, keeping their opinion on the stock as Sell, with their previous recommendation back on January 25, 2022.
 While these analysts kept the previous recommendation, Goldman raised their target price to Sell.
 The new note on the price target was released on December 16, 2021, representing the official price target for Citrix Systems Inc. stock.
 Previously, the target price had yet another raise to $85, while Morgan Stanley analysts kept a Underweight rating on CTXS stock.

-Citrix Systems Inc. [CTXS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.26.
-With this latest performance, CTXS shares gained by 0.82% in over the last four-week period, additionally plugging by 0.57% over the last 6 months – not to mention a drop of -26.39% in the past year of trading.
+Citrix Systems Inc. [CTXS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.19.
+With this latest performance, CTXS shares dropped by -0.33% in over the last four-week period, additionally sinking by -0.56% over the last 6 months – not to mention a drop of -22.18% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Citrix Systems Inc. [CTXS] shares currently have an operating margin of +11.08 and a Gross Margin at +76.13.
 Citrix Systems Inc.’s Net Margin is presently recorded at +9.56.